gsajko/blog/content/projects/testing_data.md

 >  4. Repeat Steps 2-3 until you are happy with your suite.
 >  5. Commit this suite to your source control repository.

-then you can run test using:
+then you can run test using:\
-`great_expectations checkpoint run tweets` you can add this to make file,
+`great_expectations checkpoint run tweets` you can add this to make file

 ```bash
 great-expectations: